yonilurie/airbnb-clone/README.md

     -   URL: /rooms/:roomId/bookings
     -   Body: none

--   Successful Response: If you ARE NOT the owner of the spot.
+-   Successful Response: If you ARE NOT the owner of the room.

     -   Status Code: 200
     -   Headers: